 6) Mid-ventricular hypertrophy of the LV with signs of systolic obstruction at the level of the papillary muscles (such signs are a turbulent high-velocity systolic flow at the midventricular level, demonstrated with color flow doppler and a systolic intraventricular gradient at this level, demonstrated with pulse wave spectral doppler.)
 The LV apex is usually aneurysmatic.
 This is a rare form of HCM.

 7) In some cases of HCM hypertrophy of the right ventricle (RV) can also be present (RV wall thickness > 5 mm).

 Differential diagnosis of HCM includes other causes of increased ventricular wall thickness: e.g. hypertensive heart disease, aortic stenosis, infiltrative and storage diseases (amyloidosis, Fabry disease).

 Treatment of HCM

-In patients without an LVOT gradient pharmacologic therapy is administered if there are symptoms (dyspnea or chest pain): Beta blockers (starting at a dose equivalent to propranolol 80-120 mg/day and titrated to achieve a heart rate of 50-70 beats per minute at rest ) or alernatively non dihydropyridine calcium antagonists (verapamil starting at a dose of 120 mg/day, or diltiazem starting at a dose of 180 mg/day).
+In patients without an LVOT gradient pharmacologic therapy is administered if there are symptoms (dyspnea or chest pain): Beta-blockers (starting at a dose equivalent to propranolol 80-120 mg/day and titrated to achieve a heart rate of 50-70 beats per minute at rest ) or alternatively nondihydropyridine calcium antagonists (verapamil starting at a dose of 120 mg/day, or diltiazem starting at a dose of 180 mg/day).

-In summary, in HCM either with, or without intraventricular obstruction, treatment is needed in patients who have symptoms and not in asymptomatic people.
-Evaluation for risk factors for sudden cardiac death is needed in all patients.
+In summary, in HCM either with or without intraventricular obstruction, treatment is needed in patients who have symptoms and not in asymptomatic people.
+Evaluation of risk factors for sudden cardiac death is needed in all patients.